shishkina/react-lifting-state/README.md

 - Follow best practices by lifting state to the main `App` component
 - Pass methods down between components to adjust state in the main `App` component

-### Before we dive into lifting state, let's add a feature to our quotes app so far.
+### Before we dive into lifting state, let's add a feature to our quotes app.

 Let's say we want to be able to "feature" quotes -- display our favorite ones differently.